Student Support is the name given to financial support provided by the Government to eligible students in the UK.

 Certain courses attract additional help or alternative support.

-Additionally, if you are in financial hardship and you are eligible for Student Support, you might be able to apply for further help through your institution's:
+And additionally, if you are in financial hardship and you are eligible for Student Support you might be able to apply for further help through your institution's:

 - Access to Learning Fund (England);